leilanihagen/patience-healthcare-navigator/README.md

 flutter run --release
 ```

+## Errors, Bugs and TroubleShooting

+If you run into an error while running the app, you can contact us via [Patience Healthcare Navigator Email](patiencehealthcarenavi@gmail.com)

+#### or

+Create a `New Issue` in our [Our Repository](https://github.com/leilanihagen/patience-healthcare-navigator/issues)

+## Feedbacks

+We are much appreciate if you can provide your feedback about your experience of this app.
+Help us fill out [this feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdY0JrIfUcmTRSx81xKdcH3YwXAQcSmUi9lYg9xVIRE3-2rjg/viewform?usp=sf_link)

+Your valuable feedbacks will motivate and help us in developing this awesome app.

+> Patience's future depend on your feedbacks.

 ## Side-notes

-This project hasn't been tested on IOS, so there is no further instruction for running on IOS device, we don't know any possible error if you run on IOS.
+This project hasn't been tested on IOS, so there is no further instruction for running on IOS device, we don't know any potential error if you run on IOS.
 We will target this platform in the future.

 ## Important notes